-In connection with the annual review of the continuation of the Investment Management Agreement between the Fund and the Adviser, counsel to the Independent Directors sent a letter to the Adviser dated August 14, 2019, that contained a list of information requested by the Independent Directors to conduct their annual review.
-The Board of Directors, including the Independent Directors, met in person and received and evaluated extensive materials relating to the continuation of the Investment Management Agreement from the Adviser during meetings in September and October 2019.
+In connection with the annual review of the continuation of the Investment Management Agreement between the Fund and the Adviser, counsel to the Independent Directors sent a letter to the Adviser dated August 7, 2020, that contained a list of information requested by the Independent Directors to conduct their annual review.
+The Board of Directors, including the Independent Directors, met by video conference and telephonically and received and evaluated extensive materials relating to the continuation of the Investment Management Agreement from the Adviser during meetings in September and October 2020.
 In addition, the Board received materials from the Senior Analyst and an independent fee consultant as described below.
-On September 26, 2019, the Board of Directors held an in-person meeting to discuss its review of the Investment Management Agreement and the materials the Directors had been provided.
+On September 30, 2020, the Board of Directors held a video conference meeting to discuss its review of the Investment Management Agreement and the materials the Directors had been provided.
 At that meeting, the Independent Directors met separately with their independent counsel and the Senior Analyst and the independent fee consultant in executive sessions.
-Following the September 26, 2019 meeting, the Independent Directors, through counsel, requested certain additional information by means of a letter from their independent counsel dated October 2, 2019, and the Adviser provided certain additional information by means of a letter dated October 17, 2019.
-The Independent Directors held a telephonic meeting on October 21, 2019 with their independent counsel and the Senior Analyst to discuss the contract renewal materials and supplemental materials provided in response to the Board's request.
-On October 29-30, 2019, the Board of Directors held an in-person meeting to continue their review of the Investment Management Agreement.
+Following the September 30, 2020 meeting, the Independent Directors, through counsel, requested certain additional information by means of a letter from their independent counsel dated October 5, 2020, and the Adviser provided certain additional information by means of a letter dated October 15, 2020.
+The Independent Directors held a telephonic meeting on October 20, 2020 with their independent counsel and the Senior Analyst to further discuss the contract renewal materials and supplemental materials provided in response to the Board's request.
+On October 28-29, 2020, the Board of Directors held a video conference meeting to continue their review of the Investment Management Agreement.
 During this meeting, the Adviser provided further information to the Board relating to contract renewal, and the Independent Directors also met separately with counsel to the Independent Directors as well as the Senior Analyst to review the contract renewal materials provided by the Adviser and the materials prepared by the Senior Analyst.
 At the conclusion of this meeting, the Board approved the continuation of the Investment Management Agreement for an additional annual term as described below.

 In approving the Investment Management Agreement, the Board, including the Independent Directors, considered all information it deemed reasonably necessary to evaluate the terms of the Investment Management Agreement and considered whether the Agreement would be in the best interests of the Fund.
 In particular, the Board considered the information that was provided to them by the Adviser in response to their requests, as well as information prepared by the Senior Analyst and the independent fee consultant at the request of the Board.
 The Fund's Senior Analyst assists the Board (as well as the boards of other funds sponsored by the Adviser) in evaluating investment management agreements and certain other plans and agreements pursuant to which the Adviser or its affiliates provide services to the Funds.
-The Board also considered other information provided to the Board in connection with the September 26, 2019, and October 29-30, 2019 meetings and throughout the past year.
+The Board also considered other information provided to the Board in connection with the September 30, 2020, and October 28-29, 2020 meetings and throughout the past year.